BLCM/OpenBLCMM/README.md

 ### Immediate (would like to get done before public release)

-- Get prefs/data-extract dir stuff to work properly when *not* in Creator Mode; right now everything's sort of Creator Mode.
 - GUI notification of sqlite extraction/verification, when appropriate
 - Figure out a Windows installer (associate `.blcm` extension?)
 - AoDK support (both in OpenBLCMM itself and OE)
 - New-version notification in-app
 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
-- Memory monitor in main window?
+- Memory monitor in main window, when in Creator Mode?
 - About dialog improvements:
   - Link/button to github
   - Report Java version